 - What the market bears depends on local supply, the property, and how badly each side wants to transact.
 Fairfield's 2-offers-per-listing average means sellers have some leverage to negotiate buyer-agent concessions downward in offers.

 That structural change makes the listing-side commission decision more important, not less — because it's no longer bundled with buyer-agent comp.
 A traditional 2.5–3% listing-side commission on a $570K Solano County median is $14,250–$17,100 before any buyer-agent negotiation.
-LOQOL Charlie AI's $4,399 sits below the listing-side fee of any traditional brokerage in the county.
+Loqol's 2.5% seller-side commission provides full-service representation, including a dedicated agent and in-house marketing, to help sellers navigate these negotiations and maximize their net proceeds.

 Frequently Asked Questions